RN to BSN Completion Program

-- Ability to meet the school's Technical Standards for nursing practice (posted on the nursing website).
+- Ability to meet the school's Technical Standards for nursing practice.

 JMU’s RN/BSN Program follows a standard online learning model using the Canvas platform.
 Find more details on what to expect in this online learning environment by taking a short assessment of your computer skills.

 There is a mandatory one-time, one-day RN/BSN Orientation held on campus before the start of both fall and spring semesters that counts toward the 1 credit course NSG 324 – Strategies for Academic Success.
 Students unable to attend will be required to defer to the following semester.

 The James Madison University RN/BSN program agrees to notify all students in writing who are enrolled within the program whether or not the program meets requirements for licensure in the state where the student resides.
 If it is unknown whether the program will meet licensure requirements in the student’s state of residence, JMU will inform in writing and provide the student with the contact information for their appropriate state licensing board(s).
 Email to the student’s best known email address will be the primary method of contact; however, other means of contact will be employed if/when necessary.